ZupIT/beagle-docs/content/en/ios/getting-started.md

 **Step 5:** To run Beagle you will also need _YogaKit_.
 You can install it using SPM (Swift Package Manager).

-1. From the File menu, navigate through Swift Packages and select Add Package Dependency.
+1. From the File menu, navigate through Swift Packages and select '**Add Package Dependency**';
-2. Enter package repository URL: `https://github.com/ZupIT/yoga.git`
+2. Enter package repository URL: `https://github.com/ZupIT/yoga.git`;
-3. Confirm the Beagle version and let Xcode resolve the package
+3. Confirm Beagle's version and let Xcode resolve the package.

 {{% alert color="success" %}}
 You've successfully installed Beagle on your project using Carthage!